pyrsmk/run/README.md

 ## Writing tasks

-Now, you need to write your `Dufile.rb` in your project.
+Now, you need to write your `Runfile.rb` in your project.
 Here's a simple example:

 ```rb
 task :hello, "Displays hello" do